David L. Dunkel Sells 4,889 Shares of Kforce Inc. (NASDAQ:KFRC) Stock

-Kforce Inc. (NASDAQ:KFRC) CEO David L. Dunkel sold 4,889 shares of the firm’s stock in a transaction dated Thursday, November 4th.
-The shares were sold at an average price of $71.00, for a total transaction of $347,119.00.
-The transaction was disclosed in a document filed with the SEC, which is available through the SEC website.
+Kforce Inc. (NASDAQ:KFRC) CEO David L. Dunkel sold 4,889 shares of the company’s stock in a transaction on Thursday, November 4th.
+The shares were sold at an average price of $71.00, for a total value of $347,119.00.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.

-Kforce (NASDAQ:KFRC) last announced its earnings results on Sunday, October 31st.
+Kforce (NASDAQ:KFRC) last released its quarterly earnings results on Sunday, October 31st.
 The business services provider reported $0.96 EPS for the quarter, topping the consensus estimate of $0.88 by $0.08.
-Kforce had a net margin of 4.78% and a return on equity of 40.29%.
-The company had revenue of $402.80 million during the quarter, compared to analysts’ expectations of $388.32 million.
-During the same period last year, the company posted $0.89 earnings per share.
-The business’s revenue for the quarter was up 10.2% on a year-over-year basis.
-On average, sell-side analysts expect that Kforce Inc. will post 3.22 EPS for the current year.
+Kforce had a return on equity of 39.79% and a net margin of 4.78%.
+The business had revenue of $402.80 million during the quarter, compared to analyst estimates of $388.32 million.
+During the same period last year, the business posted $0.89 earnings per share.
+The company’s quarterly revenue was up 10.2% on a year-over-year basis.
+Sell-side analysts expect that Kforce Inc. will post 3.55 earnings per share for the current year.

-Several equities analysts have commented on the stock.
-Zacks Investment Research cut shares of Kforce from a “hold” rating to a “sell” rating in a research note on Thursday, August 5th.
-Robert W. Baird raised their price objective on shares of Kforce from $68.00 to $74.00 and gave the company an “outperform” rating in a research report on Tuesday.
-Truist raised their price objective on shares of Kforce from $62.00 to $70.00 and gave the company a “hold” rating in a research report on Wednesday.
-Finally, Truist Securities raised their price objective on shares of Kforce from $62.00 to $70.00 and gave the company a “hold” rating in a research report on Wednesday.
-One equities research analyst has rated the stock with a sell rating, three have issued a hold rating and two have assigned a buy rating to the company’s stock.
-According to data from MarketBeat.com, the company presently has a consensus rating of “Hold” and a consensus target price of $64.83.
+Institutional investors have recently bought and sold shares of the company.
+Rockefeller Capital Management L.P. purchased a new stake in shares of Kforce during the second quarter worth $50,000.
+Nisa Investment Advisors LLC grew its position in shares of Kforce by 26.4% during the second quarter.
+Nisa Investment Advisors LLC now owns 1,770 shares of the business services provider’s stock worth $111,000 after buying an additional 370 shares in the last quarter.
+Heritage Wealth Management LLC grew its position in shares of Kforce by 42.8% during the second quarter.
+Heritage Wealth Management LLC now owns 1,772 shares of the business services provider’s stock worth $111,000 after buying an additional 531 shares in the last quarter.
+James Investment Research Inc. acquired a new position in shares of Kforce during the third quarter worth about $146,000.
+Finally, Federated Hermes Inc. grew its position in shares of Kforce by 33.6% during the first quarter.
+Federated Hermes Inc. now owns 2,927 shares of the business services provider’s stock worth $157,000 after buying an additional 736 shares in the last quarter.
+83.75% of the stock is currently owned by institutional investors and hedge funds.

-Several hedge funds have recently bought and sold shares of KFRC.
-Geode Capital Management LLC boosted its holdings in shares of Kforce by 10.5% during the first quarter.
-Geode Capital Management LLC now owns 423,006 shares of the business services provider’s stock worth $22,673,000 after purchasing an additional 40,174 shares during the period.
-Federated Hermes Inc. boosted its holdings in shares of Kforce by 33.6% during the first quarter.
-Federated Hermes Inc. now owns 2,927 shares of the business services provider’s stock worth $157,000 after purchasing an additional 736 shares during the period.
-Barclays PLC boosted its holdings in shares of Kforce by 34.0% during the first quarter.
-Barclays PLC now owns 34,934 shares of the business services provider’s stock worth $1,872,000 after purchasing an additional 8,871 shares during the period.
-Occudo Quantitative Strategies LP acquired a new stake in shares of Kforce during the first quarter worth approximately $204,000.
-Finally, Hancock Whitney Corp boosted its holdings in shares of Kforce by 23.7% during the first quarter.
-Hancock Whitney Corp now owns 21,432 shares of the business services provider’s stock worth $1,148,000 after purchasing an additional 4,113 shares during the period.
-Institutional investors and hedge funds own 83.75% of the company’s stock.
+KFRC has been the topic of a number of analyst reports.
+Truist Securities lifted their target price on shares of Kforce from $62.00 to $70.00 and gave the stock a “hold” rating in a research note on Wednesday.
+Truist lifted their target price on shares of Kforce from $62.00 to $70.00 and gave the stock a “hold” rating in a research note on Wednesday.
+Robert W. Baird lifted their target price on Kforce from $68.00 to $74.00 and gave the company an “outperform” rating in a research report on Tuesday, November 2nd.
+Finally, Zacks Investment Research upgraded Kforce from a “hold” rating to a “buy” rating and set a $78.00 target price on the stock in a research report on Thursday.
+Three analysts have rated the stock with a hold rating and three have issued a buy rating to the stock.
+According to MarketBeat.com, the company currently has a consensus rating of “Buy” and an average price target of $66.67.

 About Kforce